Phlebotomy on the Job Training: What Should You Expect?

 Some of the most important characteristics you should have as a phlebotomist include:

 If one or more of these skills don’t come naturally to you, take the extra training opportunity to better yourself.
-The best part about learning these skills on the job is that you can learn exactly how your employer wants you to behave and carry yourself around patients.
+The best part about learning these skills on the job is that you can determine exactly how your employer wants you to behave and carry yourself around patients.

 You’re holding the reputation and name of your employer in everything they do.
 So, of course, they’d be willing to take the extra time to make sure your personality is on par with their mission.